cozy/cozy-stack/docs/apps.md

 license        | [the SPDX license identifier](https://spdx.org/licenses/)
-intents        | a list of intents provided by this app (see [here](intents.md) for more details) permissions    | a map of permissions needed by the app (see [here](permissions.md) for more details) routes         | a map of routes for the app (see below for more details)
+intents        | a list of intents provided by this app (see [here](intents.md) for more details) permissions    | a map of permissions needed by the app (see [here](permissions.md) for more details) services       | a map of the services associated with the app (see below for more details) routes         | a map of routes for the app (see below for more details)

 ### Routes